 NOTE: A mounting bracket kit for 23" wide racks or cabinets is available.
 Contact your Server Technology Sales Representative for more information.

 Connecting to the Power Source

 The input power cord must first be attached to the unit before connecting the unit to the power source.
-Each outlet powers up sequentially, with a two-second delay between each outlet, eliminating a potential blown primary fuse or circuit breaker from excessive in-rush current.

 To attach the power cord to the unit: